kentik/ansible_eda/README.md

 # Kentik Collection for Ansible

-The Kentik Collection for Ansible includes an event source plugin from Kentik accepts alert notification JSON and works in conjunction with Ansible EDA rulebooks to allow users to automate changes to their environment.
+The Kentik Collection for Ansible includes an event source plugin from Kentik that accepts alert notification JSON and works in conjunction with Ansible EDA rulebooks to allow users to automate changes to their environment.

 ## Code of Conduct
 We follow the [Ansible Code of Conduct](https://docs.ansible.com/ansible/devel/community/code_of_conduct.html) in all our interactions within this project.